Hits Radio East Midlands: Audience

 According to RAJAR figures up to June 2016, the station was listened to by 503,000 people (out of a possible 2,384,000 listeners) per week, with each listener tuning in for an average of 7.1 hours over the course of 7 days.

 Programming

-All networked programming originates from Bauer’s Manchester studios.

-Regional programming is produced and broadcast from Bauer’s Nottingham studios from 6-10am on weekdays.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer’s Birmingham and Nottingham newsrooms broadcast regional news bulletins on the hour from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
-Headlines are broadcast on the half hour during weekday breakfast with updates every 20 minutes during weekday drivetime.
+Hits Radio East Midlands broadcasts regional news bulletins on the hour from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
+Headlines are broadcast on the half hour during weekday breakfast with traffic updates every 20 minutes during weekday drivetime.

 National bulletins from Sky News Radio are carried hourly at all other times, apart from Sunday afternoons.